Optable/optable-ios-sdk/README.md

 OPTABLE = OptableSDK(host: "dcn.customer.com", app: "my-app", insecure: true)
 ```

-However, since production DCNs only listen to TLS traffic, the above is meant for Optable developers running the DCN locally for testing.
+Note that production DCNs only listen to TLS traffic.
+The `insecure: true` option is meant to be used by Optable developers running the DCN locally for testing.

 By default, the SDK detects the application user agent by sniffing `navigator.userAgent` from a `WKWebView`.
 The resulting user agent string is sent to your DCN for analytics purposes.
 To disable this behavior, you can provide an optional fourth string parameter, `useragent`, which allows you to set whatever user agent string you would like to send instead.
 For example: